Zicchio/LG-Snippetbox/README.md

 # Further Improvements

 TODO: write section with additions over what is presented over the book (if any).
-Suggestion: add a login with some OAuth2.1 server (maybe Google or AAC)
+Suggestion: add a login with some OAuth2.1 server (maybe Google or AAC).
+Routing using Go 1.22 could also be an idea.

 # Implementation Notes